Women’s Fund

 Child care, education, housing, unintended pregnancy prevention, women’s health

-Austin Community Foundation believes that advancing the economic mobility of women and children is essential to closing the opportunity gap in Central Texas, and we know we cannot do this without addressing the racial wealth and health divide faced by women of color.
+Austin Community Foundation believes that advancing the economic mobility of women and children is essential to closing the opportunity gap in Central Texas—and we know true progress requires tackling the persistent economic and health disparities many women still face.

-- Housing: Support access to affordable housing for women that include a network of support and/or opportunities for long-term wealth building.
+- Housing: Supporting access to affordable housing for women that include a network of support and/or opportunities for long-term wealth building.

-- Child Care: Expand access to safe, quality, culturally competent and affordable child care that is conveniently located for families with low incomes.
+- Child Care: Expanding access to safe, quality, culturally competent and affordable child care that is conveniently located for families with low incomes.

-- Education: Provide access to an ecosystem of support—academic, emotional, and financial—for women pursuing educational dreams.
+- Education: Providing access to an ecosystem of support—academic, emotional, and financial—for women pursuing educational dreams.

-- Unintended Pregnancy Prevention: Increase access to consumable, unbiased pregnancy prevention resources.
+- Unintended Pregnancy Prevention: Increasing access to consumable, unbiased pregnancy prevention resources.

-- Women’s Health: Reduce health disparities faced by women of color.
+- Women’s Health: Reducing health disparities experienced by women facing the greatest barriers to care.

 In each strategy area, three grants will be distributed as follows: